diarmuidw/PythonBook/Chapter10.md

 Additionally, traditional approaches required significant human effort and expertise to develop and maintain the rules and patterns, making it difficult to scale and adapt to new domains or languages.

-These limitations led to the development of large language models, such as GPT and BERT, which use machine learning to learn patterns and relationships in natural language data, allowing them to generate and interpret language with greater accuracy and flexibility.# Chapter 10 - Chapter 10: Introduction to Large Language Models
+These limitations led to the development of large language models, such as GPT and BERT, which use machine learning to learn patterns and relationships in natural language data, allowing them to generate and interpret language with greater accuracy and flexibility.

 ## Introduction to GPT and BERT